python-cffi/cffi/doc/source/cdef.rst

 deprecated.  ``ffi.verify(c_header_source, tmpdir=.., ext_package=..,
 modulename=.., flags=.., **kwargs)`` makes and compiles a C file from the ``ffi.cdef()``, like ``ffi.set_source()`` in API mode, and then immediately loads and returns the dynamic library object.
+Some non-trivial logic is used to decide if the dynamic library must be recompiled or not; see below for ways to control it.

 The ``c_header_source`` and the extra keyword arguments have the same meaning as in ``ffi.set_source()``.